All About Whole30®—Recipes, Tips, and GuidelinesDecember 26th, 2020

 Whole30 recommends two servings of fruit per day, eaten with meals rather than as a snack or as a dessert replacement.
 Again, listen to your body here!
 For example, if it’s summer and fresh fruit abounds, it makes sense to enjoy a bit more.
 But if the extra sugar feeds into deep-rooted cravings, take a look at this more closely and adjust as needed.

 Instead of treating fruit and nut bars like snacks, move them into the emergency food category.
 They’re perfect for afternoon hikes, travel, or an extra-long work day, but don’t rely on them.
-As long as the ingredients are compliant, you’re good to go!
+As long as the ingredients are compatible, you’re good to go!

 When possible, choose organic or non-GMO ingredients to help avoid pesticides, and the same goes for grass-fed meats versus conventional options.